Dayzure/.github/profile/README.md

-# Privacy Policy for Dayzure.com
+# Privacy Policy for dayzure
 ## Effective Date: September 30, 2025

 dayzure.com respects your privacy.
 We do not collect personal data, create user accounts, or operate any protected areas requiring login.